epetenko/uof-data-cleaning/README.md

 - ND: Not determinable - When the entry was unclear, either because of poor abbreviations or unclear terminology.
 This includes any entry that defined race by the country of origin, such as "Ecuador," or by the religious affliation of the person.
 It also included obvious mistakes such as entering the gender of the person or their rank instead of their race.
 In all, roughly 0.4 percent of subjects and 0.2 percent of officers were coded as ND.
 - DEER: When the person was not a person but actually a deer.

+### One more caveat

+The officer involved in the Use of Force incident was the one who recorded the race/ethnicity of themselves and the subjects.
+It's not clear from the form how the officer figured out the subject's race; whether they asked the subject or used their opinion of the person's race/ethnicity.
+That means the data is forced to reflect the officer's view of the subject's race/ethnicity, rather than what the subject would have said.